 This feature lets you upload pre-made video content to TicketCo, so that you can sell access to the content to viewers.
-A typical use case is an event organiser that runs a live stream, records it and continues the monetisation of the digital content after the initial live stream.
-This can be done by uploading the recorded live-stream to TicketCo.
-You are not limited to recorded live streams and can upload any piece of video content for which you have the rights to distribute.
+Typically, you may run a live stream, record it in your production software and then continue to monetise access to the content through VOD.
+You can upload any piece of video content for which you have the rights to distribute.

 Video on Demand is not available by default.
 If you’d like to get started with this feature please contact firstname.lastname@example.org and lets us know.